josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 export async function load({ params }) {
   try {
     const post = await import(`../posts/${params.slug}.md`)
+    const { title, date } = post.metadata
+    const content = post.default.render().html

     return {
-      title: post.metadata.title,
-      date: post.metadata.date,
-      content: post.default.render().html
-    };
+      title,
+      date,
+      content
     }
+  }
   catch(err) {
-    throw error(404, `Post ${params.slug} could not be found.`) }
+    throw error(404, err)
   }
+}
 ```

 **Let's go through that code quickly, to understand what it's doing:**

-- Most importantly: `+page.server.js` exports a `load` function that attempts to load a Markdown file, corresponding to the current route.
+- Most importantly: `+page.server.js` exports a `load` function that attempts to load the Markdown file corresponding to the current route.
   - By the way, `params.slug` is called that because we named our route `[slug]`.
 If we had named our dynamic route, for example, `[pizza]`, we would reach for `params.pizza` instead.
-- Once we've got that file loaded asynchronously, we `return` what we plan to use.
+- Once we've got that file loaded (asynchronously), we `return` what we plan to use.
 (This will be available to us in our template, which we'll see in a moment.)
+We wouldn't _have_ to return individual props like this; we _could_ just return `post` and be done with it.
+But I like to destructure a bit on the server, to keep the template file lighter.
   - The actual HTML of the post requires a little bit of drilling, down to `post.default.render().html`.
-But that'll give us what we want.
+That's a bit inconvenient, but it'll give us what we want.
-- Finally, if something goes wrong in our `try` block, we `catch` the error (using the imported SvelteKit `error` helper), throw a `404`, and let the user know we couldn't find their post.
-(You could also use the `err` parameter here to show more info, if you wanted.)
+- Finally, if something goes wrong in our `try` block, we `catch` the error (using the imported SvelteKit `error` helper), throw a `404`, and pass along the actual `err` error.)

 That in place, we can create a `+page.svelte` file alongside our `+page.server.js` file.
 We've loaded our data; now we're ready to use it.